agentmodels/agentmodels.org/chapters/5c-myopic.md

 The previous chapter extended the MDP agent model to include exponential and hyperbolic discounting.
 The goal was to produce models of human behavior that capture a prominent *bias* (time inconsistency).
 As noted [earlier](/chapters/5-biases-intro) humans are not just biased but also *cognitively bounded*.
 This chapter extends the POMDP agent to capture heuristics for planning that are sub-optimal but fast and frugal.

 ## Reward-myopic Planning: the basic idea
 Optimal planning is difficult because the best action now depends on the entire future.
 The optimal POMDP agent reasons backwards from the utility of its final state, judging earlier actions on whether they lead to good final states.
 With an infinite time horizon, an optimal agent must consider the expected utility of being in every possible state, including states only reachable after a very long duration.
-Imagine using this approach to play chess against a weak but noisy opponent: you'd simulate a huge number of chess games, many of which are astronomically unlikely.

 Instead of explicitly optimizing for the entire future when taking an action, an agent can "myopically" optimize for near-term rewards.
 With a time-horizon of 1000 timesteps, a myopic agent's first action might optimize for reward up to timestep $$t=5$$.
 Their second action would optimize for rewards up to $$t=6$$, and so on.
 Whereas the optimal agent computes a complete policy before the first timestep and then follows the policy, the "reward-myopic agent" computes a new myopic policy at each timestep, thus spreading out computation over the whole time-horizon and usually doing much less computation overall[^reward].

 [^reward]: If optimal planning is super-linear in the time-horizon, the Reward-myopic agent will do less computation overall.
 The Reward-myopic agent only considers states or belief-states that it actually enters or that it gets close to, while the Optimal approach considers every possible state or belief-state.

-The Reward-myopic agent succeeds when continual optimizing for the short-term produces good long-term performance.
+The Reward-myopic agent succeeds when continually optimizing for the short-term produces good long-term performance.
 Often this fails: e.g. climbing a moutain gets harder until you reach the glorious summit.
 One patch for this problem is to provide the agent with fake short-term rewards that are a proxy for long-term expected utility.
 This is closely related to "reward shaping" in Reinforcement Learning refp:chentanez2004intrinsically.

 ### Reward-myopic Planning: implementation and examples
 The **Reward-myopic agent** takes the action that would be optimal if the time-horizon were $$C_g$$ steps into the future.
 The "cutoff" or "bound", $$C_g > 0$$, will typically be much smaller than the time horizon for the decision problem.